From the Archives: Jack and Gladys, in love with a road

 Gladys continued to live on North Fourth Street in Clinton for approximately two more decades, and the same house she and Jack had resided in for most of the 55 years they were married.
 Ironically, it was razed not long after she died to make way for another highway - the expanded US 183 through the north part of Clinton.

-At the time for death on February 11th, 2001, at age 96, Gladys was living in the United Methodist Healthcare Center.
+At the time of her death on February 11th, 2001, at age 96, Gladys was living in the United Methodist Healthcare Center.
 Until moving there, she still received mail addressed to the Main Street of America Association, or the US Highway 66 Association, or to some other less official organization.

 For nearly a quarter century Jack Cutberth was the executive secretary of the US Highway 66 Association, or the Main Street of America Association as it came to be known in its final years.
 That made him the only salaried employee of the group, formed in 1927 to promote the highway and then reactivated in 1947 following a period of dormancy during World War II.
 His labors earned him the title of “Mr. 66.”